Bayonetta (character): Conception and design

 Her outfit in Bayonetta 2 was again designed by Shimazaki.
 It was generally designed more around straight lines than curves.
 All her jewelry and accessories were designed around this initiative apart from her glasses.
 There was debate about where to show skin, but when it was decided to create a cape at the front of the outfit, the front of her outfit was closed and instead they opted to show a large area of her back.
 For her new look, blue became a key color as opposed to the first game, where it was red: this was because water was a key theme for the second game and Hashimoto requested blue to become the design's key color.
 This eventually proved difficult as, combined with the black and silver incorporated into her outfit and the game's general color palette, it did not have the sharp qualities of her former appearance.
 Shimazaki described trying to make her stand out in her black outfit as "a nightmare".
 Her overall design theme was "solid".
 The character's hairstyle underwent a major redesign.
 Hashimoto's main reason behind this was that "[Bayonetta's] personality is the type that would not want to remain stagnant.
 She would want to change her style, taste in fashion, and her costumes.
 Down the line in the series, she may make further changes to her appearance."
 The texture of her outfit was designed to appear similar to leather, despite it still being made from her hair.
-Her new guns, Love is Blue, were also difficult to design, as making them too large or too similar in color to other elements of Bayonetta's outfit would not have fitted her.
-In the end, they were made a more striking shade of blue, as well as being given some gold to match Bayonetta's chestpiece and a silver sheen.
-Each of the guns, Toccata, Prelude, Nocturne and Minuet, were given antique charms adorned with flower designs and named according to their color and the ideas they evoked to further promote and augment the new look.
+Her new guns, Love is Blue (named after the song), were also difficult to design, as making them too large or too similar in color to other elements of Bayonetta's outfit would not have fitted her.
+In the end, they were made a more striking shade of blue, as well as being given some gold to match Bayonetta's chest piece and a silver sheen.
+Each of the guns, Toccata, Prelude, Nocturne, and Minuet, were given antique charms adorned with flower designs and named according to their color and the ideas they evoked to further promote and augment the new look.